AInsights Entry for (Z)-jasmone (CAS: 488-10-8)

 8. Practical Insights for Formulators

-(Z)-jasmone is valued for its ability to impart a natural floral character, enhancing both flavors and fragrances.
-It synergizes well with other floral and green notes, such as linalool and hexyl cinnamaldehyde.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering scent or flavor.
-It is often underutilized in complex formulations where its subtlety can enhance overall product quality.
+(Z)-jasmone is valued for its ability to impart a natural floral character, making it a staple in both flavor and fragrance formulations.
+It synergizes well with other floral and green notes, enhancing their freshness and complexity.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering scent.
+It is often under-utilized in non-floral compositions where it can add subtle complexity.

 Citation hooks: FlavScents; industry practice